MetOffice/PSyTran/README.md

 <!--
   (C) Crown Copyright 2023, Met Office.
 All rights reserved.

-  This file is part of OpenACC-examples and is released under the BSD 3-Clause license.
+  This file is part of PSyTran and is released under the BSD 3-Clause license.
   See LICENSE in the root of the repository for full licensing details.
 -->

 # PSyTran: tools for automating OpenACC GPU porting efforts using PSyclone